Raymond Terrace

 Residential development activity is slightly higher than average within Raymond Terrace when compared nationally

-New properties are constructed at an average value of $299,000.
-In FY26, there have been $23.7 million in commercial approvals, indicating moderate levels of commercial development.
-Compared to the rest of NSW, Raymond Terrace has 55.0% lower building activity per person.
-This scarcity of new homes strengthens demand and prices for existing properties.
-The area's development is also below national average, suggesting maturity and possible planning constraints.
+This high demand outpaces supply, typically putting upward pressure on prices and increasing competition among buyers.
+New properties are constructed at an average expected cost value of $299,000.
+In FY-26, $23.7 million in commercial development approvals have been recorded, indicating moderate levels of commercial development.
+Compared to the rest of NSW, Raymond Terrace has significantly less development activity, with 55.0% below the regional average per person.
+This constrained new construction usually reinforces demand and pricing for existing dwellings.

 Frequently Asked Questions - Development